Inferring traits of hyperuniformity from local structures via persistent homology: Introduction

-Given its generality, hyperuniformity has been widely investigated for arrangements of points and fields of different kinds \cite{torquato2018hyperuniform,ma2017random}.
-It is usually defined in terms of global quantities, such as the number variance sampled over large regions or, equivalently, the limit of the structure factor for vanishing wave numbers.
-However, although hyperuniformity is usually quantified in terms of global characteristics, it also affects arrangements on relatively small scales.
-This has been recently shown in reference~\cite{salvalaglio2024persistent} with the analysis of the statistics of local neighborhood motifs \cite{Skinner2021,skinner2022topological} of HU and non-HU point patterns, as well as using an up-and-coming technique which allows the characterization of the ``shape" of data sets, the so-called \textit{persistent homology} \cite{edelsbrunner2002topological, edelsbrunner2008persistent, edelsbrunner2022computational}.
+Correlations between hyperuniformity and distributions of local structures have been recently shown in reference~\cite{salvalaglio2024persistent} with the analysis of the statistics of local (graph) neighborhood motifs \cite{Skinner2021,skinner2022topological} of HU and non-HU point patterns, as well as using an up-and-coming technique which allows the characterization of the ``shape" of data sets, the so-called \textit{persistent homology} \cite{edelsbrunner2002topological, edelsbrunner2008persistent, edelsbrunner2022computational}.
 The latter, exploited in this work too, is a topological data analysis method that tracks the appearance (\textit{birth}) and disappearance (\textit{death}) of homological features (such as connected components, loops, and voids) upon a given parametrization of patterns (e.g., a threshold for scalar fields) and is further detailed below.
+Importantly, persistent homology analyzes patterns via a parametrization that echoes characterizations and constructions already discussed in the context of hyperuniformity for two-phase media, such as the decoration of points with circles \cite{Torquato2002random,torquato2018hyperuniform} and the concept of spreadability of a solute in a surrounding matrix~\cite{torquato2021diffusion}.

-Statistics of local neighborhoods and persistent homology unveiled crucial evidence.
-For instance, different subsets of an ideal HU pattern --resembling realistic conditions realized in a finite-size and non-periodic sampling of experimental systems or numerical simulations-- have different structure factors but very similar topological properties.
-These properties may be then used for their detection and inverse design.
-However, the latter is yet to be addressed in detail.
+Statistics of local neighborhoods and persistent homology applied to HU patterns unveiled crucial evidence.
+For instance, different subsets of an ideal HU pattern --resembling realistic conditions realized in a finite-size and non-periodic sampling of experimental systems or numerical simulations-- have different structure factors but similar distributions of topological properties.
+These may be then used for their detection and inverse design.
+However, except first attempts \cite{Wang2024}, the latter is yet to be addressed in detail.